 Mapping of Uzbekistan and the Silk Road

-Karakul lambs' fleeces, silk, cotton, leather, carpets, and clothing were all traded from Bukhara, as well as gold embroidery and metalwork, and many of these crafts are still practiced in the city today.
+Karakul lambs' fleeces, silk, cotton, leather, carpets, and clothing were all traded from Bukhara, as well as gold embroidery and metalwork.
+Many of these crafts are still practiced in the city today.

 Following the Arab conquest of the city in 709 AD, Bukhara also became a major cultural and religious center.
 It was chosen by the Emir Ismail ibn Amad to be the capital city of the independent Samanid kingdom in 892.

-The Emir’s tomb, built in Bukhara in the early 10th century, is one of the most striking and well-preserved examples of the architecture of the Muslim world from this period.
-The city increasingly attracted intellectuals and religious scholars, gaining a reputation as a centre of Islamic learning, and so earned the title of Bukhoro-i-Sharif, or "Noble Bukhara".
-Scholars and students from across the Muslim world who gathered in the city to learn and teach were themselves partaking in travel along the Silk Roads and brought their own cultures and ideas with them.
+The Emir’s tomb, built in Bukhara in the early 10th century, is one of the most striking and well-preserved examples of Islamic architecture from this period.
+The city increasingly attracted intellectuals and religious scholars, gaining a reputation as a center of Islamic learning and earning the title of Bukhoro-i-Sharif, or "Noble Bukhara".
+Scholars and students from across the Muslim world, who gathered in the city to learn and teach, were themselves partaking in the travel along the Silk Roads and brought their own cultures and ideas with them.
 The city continued to expand economically and socially under the rule of the Karakhanids in the 11th century, up until the invasion by Ghengis Khan in 1220, and became part of the Timurid Empire in 1370.

 As Sheibanid rule expanded and was consolidated over large areas of Central Asia, Bukhara was the first to benefit from this prosperity, and the majority of the most celebrated and striking monuments that distinguish the city today date from this period.
 Many of these reflect Bukhara's status as a spiritual, cultural, and economic center, such as the remarkable Poi-Kalyan complex, consisting of the Kalyan mosque, minaret, and the Mir-i Arab madrassah.